librenms/librenms/doc/Extensions/Applications.md

 If you want to guess at the configuration, call it with -g and it will print out what it thinks it should be.

-5. Restart snmpd on your host
+6. Restart snmpd on your host

 If you have a large number of more than one or two disks on a system, you should consider adding this to cron.
 Also make sure the cache file is some place it can be written to.

 ```
- */3 * * * * /etc/snmp/smart -u
+ */5 * * * * /etc/snmp/smart -u
 ```

-6. If your snmp agent runs as user "snmp", edit your sudo users (usually `visudo`) and add at the bottom:
+7. If your snmp agent runs as user "snmp", edit your sudo users (usually `visudo`) and add at the bottom:
 ```
 snmp ALL=(ALL) NOPASSWD: /etc/snmp/smart, /usr/bin/env smartctl
 ```

-and modify your snmpd.conf file accordingly:
+and modify your snmpd.conf file accordingly, sudo can be excluded if running it via cron:

 ```
 extend smart /usr/bin/sudo /etc/snmp/smart